 Learners explore the role and responsibilities of the Veterinary Office Assistant (VOA).
 The focus is on developing verbal and written communication, reception management, client care, and administrative skills.
 Additionally, learners examine the role of the VOA in scheduling and supporting clients during euthanasia appointments.
 Learners use veterinary management software to implement administrative tasks throughout the course.

-The Veterinary Office Assistant Certificate is an intensive 30-week program that prepares graduates to provide effective office administration in animal-related environments such as veterinary clinics, animal hospitals, SPCA, veterinary supply companies, or animal shelters.
+The Veterinary Office Assistant Certificate is a program that prepares graduates to provide effective office administration in animal-related environments such as veterinary clinics, animal hospitals, SPCA, veterinary supply companies, or animal shelters.
 This program focuses on competency in office administration including computer skills, scheduling, records, and financial management.
 Additional learning specific to veterinary and animal environments includes veterinary terminology and the day-to-day functioning of a veterinary office.
 This program includes training in select clinical skills to prepare graduates for additional tasks that may be carried out in the veterinary clinic, including the cleaning and sterilization of instruments, and animal handling.